Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Eliminating the matter

-and denote the physical state, obtained by the matter replacement procedure from $\left|\psi\right\rangle$, by $\left|\psi^{(1)}\right\rangle$.
-Gauss' law remains the same, aside from redefining $N_n = \sigma^+_n\sigma^+_-$, and may be expressed as $\left(-1\right)^{n+1}S_n\sigma^z_n\left|\psi^{(1)}\right\rangle = \left|\psi^{(1)}\right\rangle$, where $S_n = Z_{n-1}Z_{n}$, and we are still in the same charge sector chosen above (changing it is straightforward).
-We have arrived at a Hamiltonian without fermions, but with local constraints.
+The Hamiltonian $H^{\paren{1}}$ is free of fermions, but is subject to local constraints.
 The redundancy problem is unsolved, but one can still formulate a Trotterized quantum simulation of $H^{(1)}$, using $2L$ qubits ($2L-1$ for open boundaries).
 The usual set of gates and tools allows us to formulate it quite easily, but we still need to use a redundant Hilbert space and make sure that the constraints are satisfied, either by monitoring them directly \cite{stryker_oracles_2019,halimeh_stabilizing_2022,mildenberger_probing_2022} or making sure that each Trotter step is gauge invariant \cite{zohar_digital_2017,armon_photon_2021}.
-In the recent work \cite{mildenberger_probing_2022}, the $d=1$ $\mathbb{Z}_2$ was simulated without integrating out any degree of freedom (the fermions were taken care of by a Jordan-Wigner transform instead, and thus it cannot extended to higher dimensions).
+In the recent work \cite{mildenberger_probing_2022}, the $d=1$ $\mathbb{Z}_2$ was simulated without integrating out any degree of freedom (the fermions were taken care of by a Jordan-Wigner transform instead, and thus extending it to higher dimensions might be very challenging and non-local.
+Such ideas have been studied recently, e.g. in \cite{li_higher_2022} and references therein).